-I’ve grown used to expecting my SFF heroes, anti-heroes and every shade in between (and I leave villains out of the equation because these are more often allowed their queerness, which is a point in itself) to not share this shade of a spectrum (with some amazing exceptions, like Deadpool) that is essentially human interaction with their environment, both social and intrinsic.
-It’s something every queer person, especially every queer SFF reader, will find themselves reminded of, and I personally have very diverging thoughts regarding it.
+I’ve grown used to expecting my SFF heroes, anti-heroes and every shade in between (and I leave villains out of the equation because these are more often allowed their queerness, which is a point in itself) to not share the queer shade of a spectrum (with some amazing exceptions, like Deadpool).
+Most, if not all, queer people, especially every queer SFF readers, will find themselves reminded that they should get used to not seeing themselves as heroes while having this part of their identity alone be the one that’s evidenced.
+I personally have very diverging thoughts on this.

 For one, I believe the best heroes are often unlike us.
 Those that make us see reality in a whole different way and share nothing of our own personality.
 Those we maybe wish to be like, but cannot.
 Those that show us the spectrum of reality.
-Yet at the same time, sometimes unconsciously, I find myself wondering 1) how dangerous is it to build a monolithic perception of a hero, and 2) how a simple thing like a character’s identity (be it sexuality, gender, ethnicity) can completely transform a story, a plot, a book, a journey (all in different degrees, it can be argued).
-Or even that just that simple detail can prove to be such an unexpected addition that I find myself drawn to the story.
+Yet at the same time, sometimes unconsciously, I find myself wondering 1) how dangerous is it to build a monolithic perception of a hero, and 2) how a simple thing like a character’s identity (be it sexuality, gender, etc, but I can only speak from my own spectrum) can completely transform a story, a plot, a book, a journey (all in different degrees, surely).
+Or even that just a simple detail, like an intimate mutual recognition, can prove to be such an unexpected addition that I find myself drawn to the story.

-What I find usually happens is, when I get this urge when it comes to a book, I am forced to stray from the genres I love, and am more often than not directed towards specific genres like contemporary (which I would argue is one of my least favorites, though it has its appeal and purpose).
-So far, I have found it hard to read SFF that deals with the essence of SFF, but still has these specific elements of real-life without blowing them out of proportion.
-Few are the works that mention queer identity effortlessly, unscrutinized.
+What I find usually happens is, when I get this urge when it comes to a book, I am forced to stray from the genres I love, and am more often than not directed towards specific genres like contemporary.
+It’s not a bad thing in itself, and the social implications of the abundance of queer stories in contemporary are certainly essence for another one of these posts (stay tuned?!).
+But I have found it harder to read SFF that deals with the essence of SFF, but still has these specific elements of real-life without blowing them out of proportion.
+That mentions queer identity effortlessly, unscrutinized.

-If you asked me to name my favorite SFF mage (in the lax sense of “magic-user”) protagonists in books, I would promptly recite a list: Ged, Gandalf, Doctor Strange, Sakura Kinomoto (I will take no questions atm),… But if you then asked me to name my favorite queer SFF mage protagonists in books, I would have to think a little harder on which ones I’ve actually read (and that were well-drawn, non-caricatures of a notion).
+If you asked me to name my favorite SFF mage mc (in the lax sense of “magic-user”) protagonists in books, I would promptly recite a list: Sparrowhawk, Darian, Fainne, Granny Weatherwax… But if you then asked me to name my favorite queer SFF mage protagonists, I would have to think a little harder.

-This will probably be a moot point for non-queer readers, but I’m of the opinion that the fact I am queer does affect my reality, my interactions, even my understandings of the world around me, to a point.
-SFF, in particular, have always been genres where I considered the essence to be humanity’s interaction with reality, past, present, and future, and the assessment of those interactions, their consequences, their risks, their power.
-To me, these are genres that are impossible to be taken out of the context of reality, whatever it may be.
-And to me, these are the best genres to allow ample exploration of all spectrums.
+I believe my queerness affects my reality, my interactions, even my understandings of the world around me, to a point.
+And SFF, in particular, have always been two genres I considered the essence to be humanity’s interaction with reality, past, present, and future, and the assessment of those interactions, their consequences, their risks, their power.
+To me, these are the best genres to allow ample, natural exploration of all spectrums.

-Even the best genres to explore these characters in a naturally flowing, “it just is” way.
 Seeing books where the protagonist is unceremoniously queer always manages to catch my attention.
-In this, I can admit reading a synopsis that makes it clear a character is queer (in sharing or not my own identities) does factor in my decisions.
-Something like Yoon Ha Lee‘s upcoming book, Phoenix Extravagant, will be a must-read for me.
+In this, I can admit reading a synopsis that makes it clear a character is queer, wherever in the spectrum they may lie, does factor in my decisions.
+Something like Yoon Ha Lee‘s upcoming book, Phoenix Extravagant, will be a must-read for me.**

 Dragons.
 Art.
 Revolution.